 Challenging sales teams and sharing the mistakes that lead to most businesses not getting as many referrals as they could

 With growing competition and more demands on budgets, it’s becoming harder and harder to win new business.
-Yet still so many sales people leave potential new revenues untapped and unexplored.
+Yet still so many salespeople leave potential new revenues untapped and unexplored.

 The reason is very simple.
 Across a range of industries, referral strategies range from tired and predictable to passive to simply non-existent.
-A large number of sales people and business owners become complacent when it comes to referrals and simply expect them to appear.
+A large number of salespeople and business owners become complacent when it comes to referrals and simply expect them to appear.
 Networking is still treated as a skill, not a core business strategy.
 Where referrals strategies do exist they tend to be lazy, poorly timed and ineffective.

-In this talk, Andy will share with you the key mistakes he sees practiced by so many unsuccessful companies time and time again.
+In this talk, Andy will share with you the key mistakes he sees practised by so many unsuccessful companies time and time again.
 The mistakes that ensure that they don’t get anywhere near as many referrals as they should.

 This talk is ideal for audiences who have members who feel that they know how to generate new business through referrals but who may be making many of the mistakes outlined in the presentation.

 Why networking is so important and why it’s essential to have a strategy.